 To create an SSH connection between your GitHub user and Mission Control, follow these step-by-step instructions:

 1. Use the following command to create the keys and add your email address:

 $ ssh-keygen -t rsa -b 4096 -C "email@example.com"

-2. Enter the filename to save the key files the default directory is (users/<user>/.ssh/id_rsa)
+2. Enter the filename to save the key files to the default directory (users/<user>/.ssh/id_rsa):

-8. After clicking the Ok button, add the master branch as mentioned in our Wiki page.
-Please note that you may only work with the master branch and it must exist before being configured in Mission Control as the following screenshot:
+7. After clicking the Ok button, add the master branch as described HERE.
+Note: You may only work with the master branch and it must exist before being configured in Mission Control (as seen in the following screenshot):

-* In case you have created Mission Control scripts before the Git integration, those scripts will not push to the VCS server.
-On the other hand when you already enabled Git integration and creating a new Mission control script the scripts will update and create in the VCS server too.
+Note: If you created Mission Control scripts before executing the Git integration, those scripts will not push to the VCS server.
+On the other hand, once you have enabled Git integration, any new Mission Control scripts you create will be created (and subsequently updated) in the VCS server, too.